Types of Degrees Nuclear Engineering Majors Are Getting

 Students from other countries are interested in Nuclear Engineering, too.
 About 4.4% of those with this major are international students.
 The most popular countries for students from outside the country are:

 Bachelor’s Degree Starting Salary

-It is possible that some of these people may have taken positions that were not related to nuclear engineering.
+Note that some of these people may have jobs that are not directly related to a nuclear engineering degree.